From A Wiki of Ice and Fire

 King of the Riverlands

 House Hoare of Orkmont is an extinct house of the Iron Islands.
-The Hoares were the High Kings of the Iron Islands after the Andal settlers on the Iron Islands ended the rule of House Greyiron.
+The Hoares were the High Kings of the Iron Islands after the Andal settlers on the islands ended the rule of House Greyiron.
 While they originally came from Orkmont, they later moved to Harrenhal in the Riverlands.

 According to semi-canon sources, their banner depicts per saltire and with two heavy silver chains crossing between a gold longship on black, a dark green pine on white, a cluster of red grapes on gold, and a black raven flying in a blue sky (clockwise).